KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 To reduce the stiffness of some models, various lumping of species may be defined in the :command:`#LUMP` section.
-The example below shows how the concentration of can be replaced by the sum of concentrations for and which is considered to be a single variable.
-At the end of the integration, the concentration of is computed by substraction from the lumped variable.
+The example below shows how the concentration of :literal:`NO2` can be replaced by the sum of concentrations for :literal:`NO2` and :literal:`NO` which is considered to be a single variable.
+At the end of the integration, the concentration of :literal:`NO2` is computed by substraction from the lumped variable.

 .. code-block:: console